Perfect Banana Pudding

 4While whisking, pour 1/2 cup of the hot milk into the egg yolk mixture.
 Add another 1/2 cup and repeat until the egg mixture is hot (whisking the entire time).

-5Pour the warmed egg mixture into the saucepan with the remaining hot milk and add the vanilla.
+5Pour the warmed egg mixture into the saucepan with the remaining hot milk.

 7Remove the pot from the heat.
 Whisk in the butter until it is completely melted and blended into the pudding.